GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 This would be done by allowing users to specify the path of a local resource file in doc comments.
 The resource file would be stored in the `local.resources/{crate name}` folder.
 The `local.resources` folder will be at the "top level" of the rustdoc output level (at the same level as the `static.files` or the `src` folders).

-The local resources files are also affected by the `--resource-suffix`.
-So if you use `ext` as resource suffix, all local resources filename will follow this pattern: `{name}-ext{extension}`.

 The only local resources considered will be the ones in the markdown image syntax: `![resource title](path)`, where `<path>` is the path of the resource file relative to the source file.

 The path could be either a relative path (`../images/my_image.png`) or an absolute path (`/images/my_image.png`):